About Della Dale Smith-Pistelli

 I'm told my third great grandfather, Samuel Walker West, was descended from English Royalty.
-Here is the path from me to Samuel Walker West and then to his English royal ancestors: Me, Della Dale Smith; Frances Amelia Eubank Smith, my mother; Dorthea Evelyn Eubank, her mother; John Henry Rollins, Jr., her father; Nancy Malinda Rollins, his mother; Samuel Walker West, her father; John West, his father; Isaac West, his father; John West, Jr., his father; John Thomas West, Sr., his father; Thomas West, Sr., his father; then four (4)!
+According to Geni, here is the path from me to Samuel Walker West and then to his English royal ancestors: Me, Della Dale Smith; Frances Amelia Eubank Smith, my mother; Dorthea Evelyn Eubank, her mother; John Henry Rollins, Jr., her father; Nancy Malinda Rollins, his mother; Samuel Walker West, her father; John West, his father; Isaac West, his father; John West, Jr., his father; John Thomas West, Sr., his father; Thomas West, Sr., his father; then four (4!)
 William West's; Nicholas West, his father; Richard West, his father; John West, his father; Richard West, 7th Baron de la Warre, his father; Sir Reynold West, 6th Baron La Warr; his father; Sir Thomas West, 1st Baron West of Oakhanger, his father, who is my 18th Great Grandfather, that is if the Geni records are accurate!
 Supposedly, the state of Delaware was named after one of these ancestors.
 Samuel Walker West's wife, Margaret Cooper West, was from a prominent southern family who owned a 1,000 acre plantation in the early 1800's Tennessee, and they also owned slaves but gave them up when they joined the Mormon Church in 1834 and moved from Tennessee to Kentucky briefly before gathering with the Saints in Nauvoo, Illinois, in about 1842.

-My second and third great grandfathers, Christian and Jacob Christensen Madsen came to the USA from Denmark in the 1850's.
+My second and third great grandfathers, Christian and Jacob Christensen Madsen, came to the USA from Denmark in the 1850's.
 Christian married into the Welker family, who arrived in the USA from Germany in the late 1700's, and the Welker's married into the Dustin family, who came to America in the 1640's.
 The Madsen's, Welker's, and the Dustin's were also Mormons, and some Walker and Cressy ancestors from the New York and New Jersey area were also Mormons.

 One of my most interesting ancestors was Hannah Dustin, who lived in Haverhill, Massachusets, in 1697, when she was captured by Indians.
 They killed Hannah's six-day old baby daughter by bashing her brains out against a tree.
 Later Hannah killed her Indian captors, took their scalps, and went back home to Massachusetts to claim a bounty for the scalps.
 There are two different statues commemorating her bravery in New Hampshire and Massachusetts.
 It is believed she was the first woman ever immortalized by a statue in her honor in the United States.